stanly3690/HotSpotAnalysis_Plugin/README.md

 Positive and statistically significant Z-scores, the larger the Z-score is, indicates intense cluster of high values (hotspot).
 Negative and statistically significant Z-scores, the smaller the Z-score is, indicates intense cluster of low values (coldspot)

-Spatial relation between features is modeled using a Fixed Distance Band (expressed with the same unit of measure of the projected coordinate system of the input shapefile), which allows to compute Gi* for any point by considering its neighboorhod witht this fix distance.
+Spatial relation between features is modeled using a Fixed Distance Band (expressed with the same unit of measure of the projected coordinate system of the input shapefile), which allows to compute Gi* for any point by considering its neighborhoods within this fixed distance.
 For more information, please refer to: [Geospatial Analysis - 5th Edition, 2015 - de Smith, Goodchild, Longley]

 Dependency Requirements: